top of page

 Now that everything is drained, we can remove the six bolts holding the cover in place.

-Even with the strainer drained, you’ll still get a little water coming out — that’s normal.
+Even with the strainer drained, you will still get a little water coming out.
+That is normal.

 Once the cover is off, we can see the impeller.
 On this pump, the cam is located toward the bottom inside the housing.